Last updated December 30, 2023

-“Service” means the Shopify hosted commerce platform available via www.shopify.com and any associated websites, that is used by Merchants to sell products and services and manage their businesses across different sales channels.
+“Service” means the Shopify hosted commerce platform available via www.shopify.com and any associated websites, products or services offered by Shopify.

 “Sales Channel SDK” means the Shopify APIs that are required by Channel Developer to develop the Channel Application.
 For the avoidance of doubt, the Sales Channel SDK is deemed to be part of the Shopify API, and access to and use of the Sales Channel SDK is subject to the Shopify API Terms.

-“Shopify App Store” means the Shopify website where Merchants can select and install Apps on their Merchant Store, available at: apps.shopify.com.
+“Shopify App Store” is where Merchants can view and add Apps on their Merchant Store, and is available through: apps.shopify.com.

-“Shopify Creative” means any marketing and/or promotional materials relating to Shopify and/or Shopify brands, including but not limited to copyrighted content, hypertext links, domain names, icons, buttons, banners, graphic files, images and the Shopify Trademarks.
+“Shopify Creative” means any marketing or promotional materials relating to Shopify or Shopify brands, including but not limited to copyrighted content, hypertext links, domain names, icons, buttons, banners, graphic files, images and the Shopify Trademarks.

 “Shopify Plus” or “Plus” means the enterprise level of the Service, described in more detail at shopify.com/plus.